-What is In-Basket Technique?
+What is In-Basket Exercise?

 At the same time, the employee must examine the difficulties, which may include comments from other employees, and communicate with them all.
 Employees transfer these problems to the "out-basket" as they are solved.